Read our lab’s philosophy and culture

 Interests: Neural circuits underlying neuropsychiatric disorders

-Hobbies: Camping, biking, drinking coffee and watching documentaries
+Hobbies: Camping, biking, drinking coffee, and watching documentaries

 Josh (He/Him)